skvamme/pico_atlast/README.md

 Defined words:

-SLEEP_US
+SLEEP_MS

-Stack before: integer number of microseconds to sleep
+Stack before: integer number of milliseconds to sleep

 This word leaves nothing at the stack

-This can be illustrated in this way: ( microsec -- )
+This can be illustrated in this way: ( millisec -- )

 SLEEP_MS
 	( millisec -- )